vapor/docs/docs/getting-started/xcode.md

 ![Xcode Scheme Menu](../images/xcode-scheme-menu.png)

-In the scheme editor, choose the _Run_ action and the _Options_ tab.
+In the scheme editor, choose the _App_ action and the _Options_ tab.
 Check _Use custom working directory_ and enter the path to your project's root folder.

 ![Xcode Scheme Options](../images/xcode-scheme-options.png)